Mental Health Improvement through Community Colleges

 Supporting Our Mission to Make a Difference

-This project was supported by funds from the Center of Medicare and Medicaid Services through the Michigan Department of Health and Human Services, the Michigan Health Endowment Fund, IMPACT Center at the University of Washington, the Blue Cross Blue Shield Foundation of Michigan, and the John G. Searle Professorship at the University of Michigan School of Public Health.
+The MHICC initiative is supported by funds from the Centers for Medicare & Medicaid Services through the Michigan Department of Health and Human Services, the Michigan Health Endowment Fund, IMPACT Center at the University of Washington, the Blue Cross Blue Shield Foundation of Michigan, and the John G. Searle Professorship at the University of Michigan School of Public Health.